confusedkernel/teewhy.net/content/blog/how-to-nvim-plugins/index.md

 ---
-title: Neovim Noob and His Plugins
+title: 'How to Neovim: Plugins'
 cascade:
     type: blog
 date: 2023-09-06T14:17:51+08:00